Gemini Observatory

 The astronomical community is honored to have the opportunity to conduct astronomical research on Maunakea in Hawai‘i.
 We recognize and acknowledge the very significant cultural role and reverence that this site has to the Native Hawaiian community.

-The Gemini Observatory is a Program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+The International Gemini Observatory is operated by NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.